Trove: Implementation

 The National Library of Australia combined eight different online discovery tools that had been developed over a period of twelve years into a new single discovery interface that was released as a prototype in May 2009 for public comment before launching in November 2009 as Trove.
 It is continually updated to expand its reach.
 With the notable exception of the newspaper "zone", none of the material that appears in Trove search results is hosted by Trove itself.
 Instead, it indexes the content of its content partners' collection metadata and displays the aggregated information in a relevance-ranked search result.

 The service is built using a variety of open source software.
 Trove provides a free, public Application Programming Interface (API).
 This allows developers to search across the records for books, images, maps, video, archives, music, sound, journal articles, newspaper articles and lists and to retrieve the associated metadata using XML and JSON encoding.
 The full text of digitised newspaper articles is also available.

 Several citation styles are automatically produced by the software, giving a stable URL to the edition, page or article-level for any newspaper.
 Wikipedia was closely integrated from the beginning of the project, making Trove the first GLAM website in the world to integrate the Wikipedia API into its product.

 2010s

 Trove has continued to evolve and take on new services and collections.

+In 2012, Music Australia was integrated with Trove, and ceased to exist as a separate entity.

-In 2016, in collaboration with the State Library of New South Wales, Trove launched the Government Gazettes zone, and continues to collect the official gazettes of all level of government (Commonwealth and State and Territory) where possible.
+In 2016, in collaboration with the State Library of New South Wales, Trove launched the Government Gazettes zone, and continues to collect the official gazettes of all levels of government (Commonwealth and State and Territory) where possible.

-In March 2019 PANDORA became part of larger the Australian Web Archive, which comprises the PANDORA archive, the Australian Government Web Archive (AGWA) and the National Library's ".au" domain collections, using a single interface in Trove which is publicly available.
+In March 2019 PANDORA became part of the larger Australian Web Archive, which comprises the PANDORA archive, the Australian Government Web Archive (AGWA) and the National Library's ".au" domain collections, using a single interface in Trove which is publicly available.